FIP in Cats: Understanding Feline Infectious Peritonitis Symptoms and New Treatments

 What Is FIP?

 FIP is caused by a mutation of feline coronavirus (FCoV).
 Many cats (particularly those in multi-cat environments) carry feline coronavirus asymptomatically in their intestines without ever developing FIP.
-In a small percentage of cases โ estimated at 5โ10% of infected cats โ the coronavirus mutates and escapes the intestinal tract, infecting macrophages (immune cells) and causing systemic disease.
+In a small percentage of cases β estimated at 5β10% of infected cats β the coronavirus mutates and escapes the intestinal tract, infecting macrophages (immune cells) and causing systemic disease (AAFP-AAHA Feline Life Stage Guidelines, 2021).

 - Young cats under 2 years old (peak incidence)